A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation

-In this section, we provide the algorithm of \textbf{ATP} in Algorithm \ref{algorithm}, which consists of three stages, \textit{\textbf{A}lign}, \textit{\textbf{T}each}, and \textit{\textbf{P}ropagate}.
-The first stage refers to the \textit{implicit feature alignment}, which enforces the target feature representations fitting to the source model.
-In the second stage, we use \textit{bidirectional self-training} strategy that contains the positive pseudo labeling and the negative pseudo labeling to enhance the feature representation learning.
-The third stage is related to the \textit{information propagation}, which reduces intra-domain discrepancy in a semi-supervised learning manner.
+In this section, we provide the algorithm of proposed \textbf{ATP} in Algorithm \ref{algorithm1} and \ref{algorithm}, which indicates our curriculum-style self-training strategy and the proposed standard post-processing for domain adaptation, respectively.
+Our curriculum-style self-training refers to first solving \textit{curriculum feature alignment} to encourage confident predictions and then \textit{curriculum complementary self-training}.
+The former enforces the target feature representations fitting to the source model from easy-to-hard adaptation, and the latter contains the self-training process utilizing the negative pseudo labels and the positive pseudo labels.
+During \textit{information propagation}, we propose standard post-processing for domain adaptation, which reduces intra-domain discrepancy in a semi-supervised learning manner.